 “Holy shit, that’s hot!
 What’s in this?” a loud voice hollers.
 It’s echoed by a dozen others as people start coughing and spitting and jumping up to grab milk boxes.

 Soon, the entire cafeteria is in pandemonium.
-People are yelling and swearing, girls are crying and screaming, and even the machoest guys have red faces and tears popping from their eyes as they chug down beverages.
+People are yelling and swearing, girls are crying, and even the machoest guys have red faces and tears popping from their eyes as they chug down beverages.

 The kitchen staff runs out into the cafeteria when they hear the commotion, and they scramble around trying to figure out what the problem is.
 A few people yell “ketchup,” and one of the cooks takes a sample of it and practically detonates.